 For horse racing betting sites, the competition is only seconds away at all times.
 Therefore, each one that’s available in Maryland is likely to offer various bonuses and promotions to try to attract and keep your business.
 Although the promos can change on a regular basis, they almost always fall into one of the following categories:

-- Welcome bonus/no deposit bonus: In an effort to get you to register for an account, the site just gives you site credits or free bet vouchers to make some wagers.
+- Welcome bonus/no deposit bonus: In an effort to get you to register for an account, the site just gives you site credits or bonus bet vouchers to make some wagers.
 If you win, you keep the profit.
 If you lose, you haven’t lost anything of your own.

 - Deposit: The site adds a set percentage to the amount that you deposit into your account.
 The percentage varies, but it can be as high as 100%, especially if you’re making your first deposit.
 However, the bonus will take the form of site credits, not actual cash, so you’ll need to bet with them a few times to release them as withdrawable money in your account.

-- Insurance: You make a wager, and if it loses, the site refunds all or a portion of your wager as bonus dollars or free bets.
+- Insurance: You make a wager, and if it loses, the site refunds all or a portion of your wager as bonus dollars or bonus bets.
 You will then need to wager the bonus funds again, but if you win, you get the winnings from that wager.

 - Pay boost: The site offers to pay out more than the actual odds on the bet would suggest.
 Typically, pay boosts are reserved for exotic wagers, which are higher risk and carry less exposure for the site.